stacksjb/GoogleSheets-Webhook-Todoist/README.md

 Q: How can I see the full values being received?
 A: Simply setValue of the cell to the full PostData Contents (var data in this script)

 Q: I added a value but it isn't showing up in my sheet.
-A: Did you remember to change the cell ID (incrememnt by 1)?
+A: Did you remember to change the cell ID (increase by 1)?